bahrus/FACE-TS/README.md

 Bosonic, and SkateJS, which adhere to different paradigms.
 Aurelia might be considered another one, though Aurelia's scope is much broader.
 Many more, no doubt, will surface.

+In addition to libraries that support defining W3C compliant custom elements, there are additional libraries that support their own proprietary way of defining components.
+Examples are angular 2, aurelia, ember, vue.js, react, and many more.

 The idea of different teams of component developers choosing whatever ergonomic layer (+ other dependencies) they desire, and to be able to have all the components working together in perfect harmony, is a big draw for the web component technology.
 But it comes with a cost.
-If each component on a page has its own ergonomic library, that's potentially a significant amount of code overhead just from those different ergonomic layers.
+If each component on a page has its own ergonomic library (or its own proprietary rich framework behind it), that's potentially a significant amount of code overhead just from those different ergonomic layers.
 For many of those components, the developers may be ambivalent which ergonomic layer is the best, and just want to get the job done.
  If one application tends to use primarily Polymer, it would be nice if the component could utilize it if is present.
 If Aurelia, the same component could leverage it.

-It is overly ambitious to try to come up with one grand unified markup / code definition that could account for every approach.
-But of the many "ergonomic layers," one popular category will be those which rely on a template driven markup DSL.
+Some web component ergonomic layers, like SkateJS, explicitly suggest they can be a "compilation" target, especially when defining the visual template representation.

-Examples are Polymer and Aurelia.
-These template renderers will not necessarily share the same syntax.
-Each may utilize its own rocket-science in terms of how to achieve the best performing results.
+Each of these component ergonomic layer and/or component framework utilizes its own rocket-science in terms of how to achieve the best performing results.
 Wouldn't it be nice if the same component definition could be used for either?
 That's what FACETS is designed to help with.

 Specifically, FACETS is a file format meant to accomplish the following goals: